palotas/e34seleniumtraining/VMINSTALL.md

 -  Open a terminal
 -  type in "cd Downloads"
--  type in "java -jar selenium-server-standalone-x.y.z.jar"
+-  type in "java -jar selenium-server-standalone-3.8.0.jar"
 -  Selenium server should start
 -  In the IntelliJ project go to src -> test -> java -> remoteWebdriver -> RemoteWebdriverTests.java
 -  Right-click on the method remoteWebdriverChromeTest() and select "Run remoteWebdriverChromeTest()"